modir/laminas-book/docs/doctrine.md

 In the command above, replace the password placeholder with the new password for the `blog` user.
 This password should be different than the password of the *root* user.

+!!! important
-> Here, we create the second user `blog`, because it is not recommended to give the web application
-> ability to log into database under the `root` user.
-The *root* user has unlimited rights and it is
-> poor security practice to give an application the ability to do any actions it wants.
-The `blog` user will
-> have permissions to modify the `blog` database only, which is sufficient in our case.
+    Here, we create the second user `blog`, because it is not recommended to give the web application ability to log into database under the `root` user.
+The *root* user has unlimited rights and it is poor security practice to give an application the ability to do any actions it wants.
+The `blog` user will have permissions to modify the `blog` database only, which is sufficient in our case.

 You can check that the database has been created by typing the following command and pressing Enter: